Songchai Rattanasuban: Biography

 He was born in Thai Chinese family at the Amphoe Mueang Chachoengsao, Chachoengsao province by the Bang Pakong River.
 He likes Muay Thai since childhood.
 He used to Mauy Thai along with his brother.
 He also competed at the Lumpinee Stadium in Bangkok but it appears that his record 22 times lose more than win.

 Songchai started as a promoter in 1965, when he was only 18 years old, starting at his native.
 Which he held every month for 4 years until his reputation became known.
 In 1974, he became an assistant promoter at the Lumpinee Stadium until 1975, so he was appointed as a regular promoter.

 In the 80's and 90's, he organized many fights and Muay Thai began to spread internationally until is known by all.
-There are many fighters under his promoted, such as Dieselnoi Chor Thanasukarn, Kongtoranee Payakaroon, Samart Payakaroon, Samransak Muangsurin, Langsuan Panyuthaphum, Chamuekpet Hapalang, Karuhat Sor.Supawan, Cherry Sor Wanich, Namphon Nongkeepahuyuth, Namkabuan Nongkeepahuyuth, Dedduang Por Pongsawang, Dokmaipa Por Pongsawang, Toto Por Pongsawang, Jareonthong Kiatbanchong, Nungubon Sitlerchai, Kaensak Sor.Ploenjit, etc. He is also the initiator organized of foreign fighters against Thai fighters, such as Rob Kaman, or Ramon Dekkers.
+There are many fighters under his promoted, such as Dieselnoi Chor Thanasukarn, Kongtoranee Payakaroon, Samart Payakaroon, Samransak Muangsurin, Langsuan Panyuthaphum, Chamuekpet Hapalang, Karuhat Sor.Supawan, Cherry Sor Wanich, Namphon Nongkeepahuyuth, Namkabuan Nongkeepahuyuth, Detduang Por.Pongsawang, Dokmaipa Por.Pongsawang, Toto Por.Pongsawang, Jareonthong Kiatbanchong, Nungubon Sitlerchai, Kaensak Sor.Ploenjit.
+He is also the initiator organized of foreign fighters against Thai fighters, such as Rob Kaman, or Ramon Dekkers.